 Belek is one of the centers of Turkey’s tourism industry and is as such home to more than thirty four-star and five-star hotels and many other accommodation, services and entertainment facilities.
 It is about 30km drive away from Antalya Airport.

 Also its the home of some international golf courses.
-In the recent years, one of the biggest theme park of Europe is opened in Belek, Land of the Legends
+So, in the recent years, one of the biggest theme park of Europe is opened in Belek, Land of the Legends

 Must do activities in Belek